arcaneiceman/kraken/README.md

 ```
 docker-compose up
 ```
-Kraken should be accesible at http:\\localhost:3000.
-To upload password lists or dictionaries, upload them to minio at http:\\localhost:9001
+Kraken's Browser Client should be accesible at <a href=http://localhost:3000>localhost:3000</a>.
+To upload password lists or dictionaries, upload them to Minio Console at <a href=http://localhost:9001>localhost:9001</a>.
+Kraken's server runs on <a href=http://localhost:5000>localhost:5000</a> and also hosts swagger documenation at localhost:5000/swagger.

 ##### Portable Desktop Client